writethedocs/www/docs/conference/presentations-prereg-and-hike.rst

 .. _full list of talks: http://docs.writethedocs.org/en/2013/conference/talks.html
 .. _what are you waiting for: http://conf.writethedocs.org/tickets.html

 Pre Registration
 ----------------

 Sunday evening everyone should be in town before the conference.
 We'll be having a small event to handle pre-registering people, so you can grab a bit more sleep in the morning.
 Have a couple drinks and get to know other folks who are in town for the conference, in a relaxed setting.
+We'll have more details about time and location as the conference gets closer.

 Hike
 ----